 Fundació Privada Knowledge Innovation Market BCN (KIMbcn) will be organising the Hackathon in Spain!
 KIMbcn, supported by the Chamber of Commerce of Barcelona, the Institute of Space Studies of Catalonia (IEEC) and the Cartographical and Geological Institute of Catalonia (ICGC) have strongly collaborated in the promotion and uptake of space-based developments in Catalonia and have become key players of the new space economy in Catalonia.
 The consortium will take advantage of their existing cooperation schemes, the combined knowledge of space developments and unique experience in organising space data-oriented hackathons to organise an impactful hackathon.

 We are pleased to announce that for the 6th edition of the CASSINI Hackathons, we will have an additional special organiser joining us from Ukraine.
 Their expertise and contribution will further enhance the impact of our event and open the door to many talented Ukrainians with an interest in space technology to join a hackathon with a purpose.

 Ukrainian Startup Fund (USF) will be organising the Hackathon in Ukraine!
 USF is an organisation that promotes the creation and growth of technology start-ups in Ukraine.
 With their vast experience in supporting tech start-ups, USF will be a valuable addition to the pool of local organisers, promoting space innovation among their entrepreneurial ecosystems.*

 There you go!
-Those were the eleven new local organisers!
+Those were the ten new local organisers!
 Found a region of interest?
 Already got an idea?
 Join us for the ‘Space for International Development & Humanitarian Aid’ Hackathon!
 Registrations will open on 1 September.
 Innovate for the bettering of humanity with the CASSINI Hackathons.